-C.1.
-Treasury Market: Level, Slope, and Volatility
+Treasury Market: Level, Slope and Volatility

 First, we examine the connection between our noise measure and the Treasury market variables including the level, slope, and volatility of interest rates.
-Since our noise measure is computed as pricing errors in yields, it is important to make sure that the time-variation in the noise measure is not caused by time-variation in interest rates.
-Results are summarized in the top left panel of Table II.
-Regressing monthly changes in our noise measure on monthly changes in three-month Treasury bill rates, we find a negative and statistically significant relation.
-This implies increasing illiquidity during decreasing short rates, which is consistent with the fact that liquidity in the overall market typically worsens during flight-to-quality and decreasing interest rates episodes.
+Since our noise measure is computed as pricing errors in yields, it is important to make sure that the time-variation in the noise measure is not caused by time-variations in interest rates.
+Results are summarized in the top left panel of Table 2.
+Regressing monthly changes of our noise measure on monthly changes in three-month TBill rates, we find a negative and statistically significant relation.
+This implies increasing illiquidity during decreasing short rates, which is consistent with the fact that liquidity in the overall market typically worsens during episodes of flight to quality and decreasing interest rates.
 The explanatory power of the short rate for our noise measure, however, is rather limited.
-As shown in Table II, the R^2 of the regression is only 4.66%.
-Another important factor in the Treasury market is the slope of the term structure, which is labeled Term in Table II.
-We find a positive relation between our noise measure and the term spread, consistent with the observation that the slope of the term structure steepens in the depth of economic recessions.
-This connection, however, is not very strong and the R^2 of the regression is only 5.64%.
+As shown in Table 2, the R-squared of the regression is only 4.66%.
+Another important factor in the Treasury market is the slope of the term structure, which is labeled as Term in Table 2.
+We find a positive relation between our noise measure and the term spread, which is consistent with the observation that the slope of the term structure steepens in the depth of economic recessions.
+This connection, however, is not very strong and the R-squared of the regression is only 5.64%.

 Overall, although our noise measure is constructed using pricing data in the Treasury market, its connection to the time-variation in bond yields is not very strong.
-In fact, this is a good indication of the "purity" of our noise measure - high correlations with such term-structure pricing variables might suggest that our curve fitting is not flexible enough to capture the shape of the term structure.
+In fact, this is a good indication for the "purity" of our noise measure.
+Otherwise, high correlations with such term-structure pricing variables might be an indication that our curve fitting is not flexible enough to capture the shapes of the term structure.

-Similarly, given that our noise measure captures the cross-sectional dispersion in Treasury bonds, it is natural to ask whether it is purely driven by the volatility of this market.
-To address this question, we regress monthly changes in our noise measure on monthly changes in bond volatility, which is calculated as the annualized bond return volatility using a rolling window of 21 business days.
-We find a positive relation between our noise measure and bond volatility, but it is not statistically significant.
+Similarly, given that our noise measure captures the cross-sectional dispersion in Treasury bonds, it is natural to ask whether or not it is purely driven by the volatility of this market.
+To check this, we regress monthly changes of our noise measure on monthly changes in bond volatility, which is calculated as the annualized bond return volatility using a rolling window of 21 business days.
+We find that a positive relation between our noise measure and bond volatility, but it is not statistically significant.
 In particular, bond volatility can only explain 1.46% of the monthly variation in our noise measure.
-In other words, the information contained in our noise measure is not driven simply by the volatility in the Treasury bond market.
-In fact, a large component of our noise measure is unrelated to the volatility of the Treasury market.19
+In other words, the information contained in our noise measure is not driven just by the volatility in the Treasury bond market.
+In fact, a large component of our noise measure is unrelated to the volatility of the Treasury market.

-C.2.
 Treasury Market: Liquidity and Flight-to-Quality Premiums